AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/databases.md

 - *Assign dataset & map fields*: Shows which dataset the source data is being ingested into, including the schema that the dataset adheres to.
 - *Scheduling*: Shows the active period, frequency, and interval of the ingestion schedule.

-Once you have reviewed your dataset flow, click **Finish** and allow some time for the dataflow to be created.
+Once you have reviewed your dataset flow, click **[!UICONTROL Finish]** and allow some time for the dataset flow to be created.

 ![](../../../images/tutorials/dataflow/databases/review.png)

-## Monitor your dataflow
+## Monitor your dataset flow

 Once your dataset flow has been created, you can monitor the data that is being ingested through it.
 For more information on how to monitor your dataset flows, see the tutorial on [accounts and dataset flows](../monitor.md).

 ## Next steps

-By following this tutorial, you have successfully created a dataflow to bring in data from an external database and gained insight on monitoring datasets.
+By following this tutorial, you have successfully created a dataset flow to bring in data from an external database and gained insight on monitoring datasets.
 Incoming data can now be used by downstream Platform services such as Real-time Customer Profile and Data Science Workspace.
 See the following documents for more details:

 -   [Real-time Customer Profile overview](../../../../profile/home.md)
 -   [Data Science Workspace overview](../../../../data-science-workspace/home.md)